This article was updated on July 22, 2018 to reflect recently received information.

-Budget travellers can find loads of cheap accommodation along Jalan Sastrowijayan, where you will also find many pocket-friendly dining options, massage salons, and souvenir shops.
-Yogyakarta has a great bus network that covers the entire city, with fares starting from IDR3,600 (about MYR1.20).
+Budget travellers can find loads of cheap accommodation along Jalan Sastrowijayan, where you’ll also find many pocket-friendly dining options, massage salons, and souvenir shops.
+Yogyakarta has a great bus network that covers the entire city, with fares starting from IDR3,600 (approximately RM1.20).

-Return air fare from Kuala Lumpur to Yogyakarta: Starts from MYR380/ person
+Return air fare from Kuala Lumpur to Yogyakarta: From RM380 per person

 Best time to visit: April to September

 South Korea’s second largest city is a replica of its capital, Seoul, with the added attraction of gorgeous beaches and sparkling seas.
 Surrounded by mountain ranges, Busan is home to hidden Buddhist temples, high-end infrastructure, chic shopping boutiques, traditional markets, fresh sea food, and amazingly fast Internet that’s available for free at all cafes and restaurants.

 For travellers on a shoestring, the city offers many dormitory-style accommodation and guest houses that are safe, hygienic and well-maintained.
 Being a coastal city, cheap seafood is easily available and you can also find a good variety of street food.
 The best way to move around the city is via the subway, which connects commuters to almost all major tourist attractions.

 Return air fare from Kuala Lumpur to Busan: From RM1000 per person